 Pictures from Wyoming's 2009-10 Swimming and Diving Season

-Wyoming swimming has been a part of Tom Johnson's life for a total of 19 years now.
+Wyoming swimming has been a part of Tom Johnson's life for two decades.
 Johnson swam at the University of Wyoming for four years, he spent one season as an assistant coach, and for the past 15 years has been head coach.